aestheticbookshelf/fileutils/ReadMe.md

 # fileutils

-Fileutils is no nonsense synchronous file utility package you have always dreamed of.
+Fileutils is the no nonsense synchronous file utility package you have always dreamed of.
 It is built on proven packages ( `copy-dir`, `mkdirp`, `rimraf` ) and brings together their functionality in a coherent way.
 Plus adds synchronous JSON read from file with default object and JSON write to file, which you cannot achieve with `json-file`.

 ## Usage